 $ make test INTEGRATION=TRUE.

-To run integration tests, you will need to specify a test user, password, and API server to communicate with, either by setting
+To run integration tests, you will need to specify an API key and API server to communicate with.
+You can do this by setting the environment variables

-If you are a Crunch developer serving a version of the API/backend with Vagrant, you will have best results if your R_TEST_API/test.api (1) is
+If you are a Crunch developer serving a version of the API/backend with Vagrant or Docker, you will have best results if your R_TEST_API/CRUNCH_TEST_API_KEY (1) is